John Lardner (sportswriter)

-John Abbott Lardner (May 4, 1912 – March 24, 1960) was an American sports writer, WWII war correspondent, and author.
+John A. Lardner (May 4, 1912 – March 24, 1960) was an American sports writer, WWII war correspondent, and author.
 He was the son of Ring Lardner.

 Career

 Lardner attended Phillips Academy, graduating in 1929.
 After one year at Harvard, he left for the Sorbonne in Paris for a year, where he wrote for the International Herald Tribune.
-Never finishing his college degree, he elected instead to work for the New York Herald Tribune from 1931 onward, following in his father’s path as a sports writer.
+Never finishing his college degree, he elected instead to work for the New York Herald Tribune from 1931 onward, following in his father's path as a sports writer.
 Lardner wrote a weekly column for Newsweek called "Sport Week" until his death (he had been associated with the magazine since 1939).
 From 1933 to 1948, he was a sports columnist and war correspondent for the North American Newspaper Alliance.